What is the Degree Completion Program in Education program?

 Classes meet weekly, two classes per week on Monday and Thursday evenings from 5:30 p.m. to 9:30 p.m.
 There are some Tuesday evening classes required while in the program.

-Is the Adult and Professional Programs in Education program on a semester schedule?
+Is the Degree Completion Program in Education program on a semester schedule?

 Yes, typically each semester students will take two classes in the first 8 weeks and two classes in the second 8 weeks.